Skip to content

 Custom Notification Content

-By default, the system will use the event content as the alert notification content.
+By default, the system uses the event content as the alert notification content.
 If you need to customize the actual notification sent externally, you can enable the switch here and fill in the notification information.

 Note

-Different alert notification targets support different Markdown syntax.
+Different alert notification objects support different Markdown syntax.
 For example, WeCom does not support unordered lists.

 Customize the notification content for data outages.
-You can synchronize the configuration of the title, content, and other information that will be sent externally for this type of event.
+You can synchronize the configuration of the title, content, etc., of such events when they are ultimately sent externally.

-If not configured here, the official default notification template will be automatically used when sent externally.
+If not configured here, the official default notification template will be automatically used when sending externally.

-After enabling, if an incident event is generated under this monitor, an Issue will be created synchronously.
+When enabled, if an abnormal event is generated under this monitor, an Issue will be created synchronously.
 You can choose to create Issues for different event levels.

 1. Select the event level;

-2. Define the level of the Issue to be created;
+2. Define the level of the Issue ultimately generated;

 3. Select the responsible person for this type of Issue;